France sees red over Trump wine tax threat, cheaper vintages seen worst hit

 But consumers of less expensive wines can readily switch to other nations’ wares in the quest for better value quaff.

-Trump raised the prospect of tariffs in retaliation for a planned digital services tax by France, and he criticised President Emmanuel Macron’s for what he called “foolishness”.
+Trump raised the prospect of tariffs in retaliation for a planned digital services tax by France, and he criticized President Emmanuel Macron’s for what he called “foolishness”.

 While Macron’s own response has been restrained, other French ministers have hit back.